Banff, Aberdeenshire: Railways

 Banff was served by the Banff, Portsoy and Strathisla Railway (BPSR) from 1857 (to Banff Harbour station), and the Banff, Macduff and Turriff Junction Railway belonging to the Great North of Scotland Railway (GNSR) from 1860.
 The latter went to Banff & Macduff station, almost 1 mi from Banff.
 The GNSR later took over operation and then ownership of the older BPSR line.

 In 1872 the line to Banff & Macduff station benefitted from replacement stations closer to the town centre of Macduff; Banff Bridge opened near the bridge between Banff and Macduff, on the Macduff side of the river, with its line then continuing into Macduff railway station.
 The original Banff & Macduff station closed on 1 July 1872.

 All the lines suffered from mid-20th century railway cuts, with Banff Bridge station closing by the end of 1951, and Banff Harbour (known simply as Banff from 1928) closing on 6 July 1964.
 The nearest open stations are Huntly and Keith, both around 20 mi away.

 Sport

-Banff and surrounding areas have a local Highland League football team, Deveronvale F.C., Junior football club Deveronside JFC, and a rugby team, Banff RFC.
+Banff and surrounding areas have a local Highland League football team, Deveronvale F.C., Junior football club, Deveronside F.C., and a rugby team, Banff RFC.

 Duff House Royal Golf Club course is bordered by the River Deveron and Duff House.

 The town has sports pitches at Canal Park.
 There are plans to sell the land for construction of a Morrisons supermarket, despite most participants in public consultations opposing the sale.